mharbol/harbol-code/README.md

   <--------
 [ 5 4 3 2 1 ]
 ```
-Then we reverse the the chunk of the first `k` followed by the remaining elements.
+Then we reverse the chunk of the first `k` followed by the remaining elements.
 ```
 [ 5 4 3 2 1 ]
   <-- <----